cogito74/hello_world/README.md

 2. Creating README files

-3. Some basic concepts in gits
+3. Some basic concepts of virtual control systems